Understanding Win32 App Detection Rules in Microsoft Intune

 IntuneManagementExtension.log

-Later, it’s validated the second detection rule and compared the version installed on client machine with version provided in detection rule.
-The application will not be offered in this case as both conditions are true and application was detected on computer.
+Later, it validated the second detection rule and compared the version installed on the client machine with the version provided in the detection rule.
+The application will not be offered in this case as both conditions are true and the application was detected on the computer.

 [Win32App] Checked filePath: D:\Program Files\Winzip26\Winzip64.exe, Got versionStr:50.260.14610.0, compareValue 50.260.14610.0 [Win32App] Equal: actualValue: 50.260.14610.0, compareValue: 50.260.14610.0, applicationDetected: True [Win32App] Checked under Path: D:\Program Files\Winzip26, filePath:D:\Program Files\Winzip26\Winzip64.exe, agent was checking under expanded: D:\Program Files\Winzip26\Winzip64.exe, applicationDetected: True